pola-rs/r-polars/README.md

 - Run `devtools::test()`.
 See below for how to set up your development environment correctly.

-Note that PRs to **rpolars** will be automatically be built and tested on all platforms as part of our GitHub Actions workflow.
+Note that PRs to **polars** will be automatically be built and tested on all platforms as part of our GitHub Actions workflow.
 A more detailed description of the development environment and workflow for local builds is provided below.